The Best Cold Calling Script & How to Make Your Own [Template]

 1. The “Introducing a New Offering” Call

-Cold calls are rarely ever made from the high ground.
-You‘re working from an inherently disadvantaged position.
-Your prospect can hang up at any point — you don’t really have that luxury.
+During a cold call, you‘re working from an inherently disadvantaged position.
+Your prospect can hang up at any point — and you don’t have that luxury.

-It‘s on you to keep the conversation going, so having some sort of incentive in your back pocket can be a big help.
+It‘s on you to keep the conversation going, so having an incentive in your back pocket is a big help.
 One of the better selling points you can reference is a new offering.
-Pique your prospect’s interest by referencing the super sweet, totally novel game-changer of a new product or service your company just released.
+Pique your prospect’s interest by referencing the amazing, cutting-edge, or novel game-changer of a new product or service your company just released.

 Here's what that call might look like: